Software tool-set for automated quantum system identification and device bring up: Calibration

 The creation of the ORBIT sequence in \CCC~is done through a helper function, namely \texttt{single\_length\_RB}, contained in the \texttt{qt\_utils} module.

 The function has access to an internal list of decompositions of Clifford gates made up of available elemental operations.
 In this case, these elemental operations are the gates specified in $\mathcal{G}$ given in Eq. \ref{eq:gates}.
-Which elemental operations are available usually depends on the experimental hardware and may vary, this might result in the need of updating the list of decompositions of Clifford gates.
+Which elemental operations are available usually depends on the experimental hardware.
+The function then returns a list of instruction names corresponding to the previously defined available instructions, which can be sent to the simulation as in this example or to a real quantum computer.
+We use the mean over the population probabilities of the desired final state as the final result.
+This concludes the evaluation of the ORBIT sequences for the simulation.